 Trade Secrets/Unfair Competition/Noncompetes

-Within the ranks of Ulmer & Berne litigators and corporate attorneys are a select group who specialize in protecting clients’ major assets – their employees, their customers and their confidential and proprietary information.
+Within Ulmer, there exists a select group of attorneys who specialize in protecting clients’ major assets – their employees, their customers, and their confidential and proprietary information.
+We have particular experience with the Federal Defend Trade Secrets Act (DTSA), state trade secret and unfair competition claims, non-compete agreements and other restrictive covenants, and fiduciary duty claims.
 We protect clients in three ways:

-- First, we get to know our clients’ business and analyze the measures in place to protect their personnel and business from competitors.
+- First, we get to know our clients’ businesses and analyze the measures in place to protect their personnel and businesses from competitors.
 We work with clients to understand how competitive their industries are and whether the preventive measures they have in place are effective.
-We help clients to understand the legal meaning of “trade secret” and the prerequisites to protecting trade secrets from misappropriation by others.
+We help clients understand the legal meaning of “trade secret” and the prerequisites to protecting trade secrets from misappropriation by others.
 We also assist clients in understanding where the line between fair and unfair competition exists as the law in this area quickly evolves.
-We frequently counsel clients looking to recruit new employees to ensure that their recruiting efforts are undertaken with an eye toward those measures prohibited by law.
+We frequently counsel clients looking to recruit new employees to ensure that their efforts are undertaken with an eye toward those measures prohibited by law.
+We also have experience quickly coordinating forensic investigations of computer, phone, and other personal electronic devices to provide a comprehensive analysis of potential theft of trade secrets and proprietary information.

-- Third, we have significant experience in litigating lawsuits involving claims of unfair competition and trade secret misappropriation.
+- Third, we have significant experience in litigating lawsuits and bet-the-company cases involving trade secrets, proprietary information, client relationships, unfair competition, and restrictive covenants.
+By working on both prosecution and defense actions, we provide our clients the benefit of our experience with the strategies and pitfalls involved on either side of a trade secret, employee lift-out, or non-compete agreement action.
+We are also on the cutting edge of new developments in employment lift-outs and trade secret laws, including litigating one of the first cases brought under the DTSA in federal court, and we have subsequently applied our knowledge in a number of DTSA cases.
 Our attorneys regularly bring and defend such claims in federal and state courts, as well as in a number of arbitration forums throughout the country.
-Adept at gathering the necessary evidence and making the strategic decisions necessary to place the client in the best possible litigation posture, Ulmer & Berne attorneys work to secure injunctive relief and/or damages in cases where client’s business has been threatened and damaged.
-We work closely with our clients throughout the lawsuit, helping them to understand the legal process and work tirelessly to achieve optimal results.
+Adept at gathering the necessary evidence and making the strategic decisions necessary to place the client in the best possible litigation posture, Ulmer attorneys work to secure injunctive relief and/or damages in cases where clients’ businesses have been threatened and damaged.
+We work closely with our clients throughout lawsuits, helping them to understand the legal process and we work tirelessly to achieve optimal results.

 - Successfully secured a preliminary injunction against the former owner, majority shareholder and seller of a business who had executed a non-compete ancillary to the sale of that business.
 During the trial, the defendant consented to the issuance of a permanent injunction and to damages offsetting deferred compensation.